mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

 `select()`
 * large number of channels can be checked for readiness simultaneously
     * true readiness selection is performed by operating system
-    * One of the most important functions performed by an operating system is to handle I/O requests and notify processes when their data is ready
+    * one of the most important functions performed by an operating system is to handle I/O requests and notify processes when their data is ready
     * abstractions by which Java code can request readiness selection service from the underlying operating system
-* given channel can be registered with more than one selector and has no idea which `Selector` objects it's currently registered with.
+* given channel can be registered with more than one selector and has no idea which `Selector` objects it's currently registered with
-* data never passes through them
+* data never passes through selectors
 * maintains three sets of keys:
     * Registered key set
         * currently registered keys associated with the selector